anonfoxer2/terra-x/README.md

 </p>

 <p align="center">
- Terra : Recon tool on Social Media Networks.
+ Terra : Social Media OSINT tool.
 </p>

+Terra-X is a fork from the original Terra, which largely aims to fix typos found in the original program.

-### Recon Available on :
+### Usable on :

 <p>